 Level 3 - unobservable inputs that reflect our assumptions that market participants would use in pricing assets or liabilities based on the best information available.
-The Company's earn-out obligation (See Note 4, Debt) is based upon certain projected net royalty revenues as defined in the terms and conditions of the acquisition of the Isaac Mizrahi Brand.
+The Company's earn-out obligations (See Note 6, Debt) are based upon certain projected net royalty revenues as defined in the terms and conditions of the acquisition of the Isaac Mizrahi Brand.